demotu/pyversions/README.md

 Here is a suggestion to cite this GitHub repository:

-> Duarte, M. (2020) pyversions: A Python module to get versions of imported modules in current session.
-GitHub repository, <https://github.com/demotu/pyversions>.
+> Marcos Duarte.
+(2021, March 11).
+A Python module to get versions of imported modules in current session (Version v0.0.3).
+Zenodo. http://doi.org/10.5281/zenodo.4599146

 And a possible BibTeX entry: